 And for even more North Shore deliciousness, many local restaurants use it in some of their recipes.
 A local favorite beverage is a hard cider by North Shore Winery called Herbie’s Blend Cider.
 It features…you guessed it, Herbie’s Caribou Cream maple syrup!
 The winery is located about three miles from Caribou Cream, but the cider is on tap at many other bars and restaurants.
 You’ve got to try it!

-Caribou Cream is usually always open so when you’re in the neighborhood you can try stopping in.
+Caribou Cream is usually always open so when you’re in the neighborhood you can stop in.
 If you have cash you can buy a bottle on-your-honor.
-Pick up syrup gifts and a couple jugs for yourself.
-See the Evaporator.
-Admire the cute decorations and all of the syrup bottles in the gift area.
+Pick up maple syrup gifts and treats, and a couple of jugs for yourself.
+See the evaporator.
+Admire the local items for sale, cute decorations, and all of the syrup bottles in the gift area.

 From mile marker 92.2. on Highway 61 (about a mile east of downtown Lutsen), turn on the Caribou Trail (Cook County 4).
 Travel about 2 miles up and Caribou Cream will be on the right.
 Look for the small sign.